How To Turn Off iMessage On Your Mac

 8. You will no longer be able to send or receive iMessages on your Mac until you sign back in with your Apple ID.

-The steps above provide different options to control how you receive messages, notifications, and sounds from the Messages app on your Mac.
+The steps above provide different options to control how you receive iMessages, notifications, and sounds from the Messages app on your Mac.
 With over 50 billion messages sent a day on iMessage, it’s important to control how you receive the information.